 Just because a lender will make a loan to you or give you credit, doesn’t mean you should take it.
 Ultimately, you’re in the best position to determine whether you can afford to take on new debt.

+As with any decision, using Experian Boost has pros and cons.
 You should carefully consider whether you should provide your bank account information to a third party, like a credit reporting bureau, knowing that hackers could potentially get that information someday.
+It might not be worth the risk.
+But if you don't have much of a credit history and need to build up your credit files, you might decide to go ahead with it.
+Also, along with using this product, you should consider employing other ways to build your credit.

 If you want to strengthen your credit history, you might also consider: